AstroNvim/docs/docs/Configuration/v2_migration.md

 - `configs/lsp/handlers.lua` has been moved to `lua/core/utils/lsp.lua`.
 If you are doing `require("configs.lsp.handlers")` anywhere, you should move to using `astronvim.lsp`

 - We have replaced Feline with the plugin [`Heirline.nvim`](https://github.com/rebelot/heirline.nvim).
 This provides us with a much more powerful way to provide custom statusline and winbar support to AstroNvim.
-This has also come with a new module `astronvim.status` that will provide many building blocks for creating custom statuslines for users if they want to modify the default bar. **TODO: ADD DOCUMENTATION ON HEIRLINE AND NEW STATUS MODULE**
+This has also come with a new module `astronvim.status` that will provide many building blocks for creating custom statuslines for users if they want to modify the default bar.
+We have also provided new documentation for this at [Recipes/Customizing Statusline](../Recipes/status)

 - `which-key.register_mappings` key has been simplified to just `which-key.register`.
 If you have `register_mappings` table in your `user/init.lua` file then simply rename it to `register`.
 If you have the file `user/which-key/register_mappings.lua` for your configuration, just simply rename that file to `user/which-key/register.lua`